pulumi/pulumi-hugo/themes/default/content/product/pulumi-service.md

     title: The easiest way to use Pulumi open source
     image: /images/product/service-open-source-diagram.svg
     description: |
-        Pulumi Service is a managed service for the open source CLI and SDK.
+        Pulumi Cloud is a managed service for Pulumi's open source CLI and SDK.
 It tracks your [infrastructure’s state](/docs/intro/concepts/state/) and coordinates updates with the CLI, which creates or updates resources to reach your infrastructure’s [desired state](/docs/intro/concepts/how-pulumi-works/).

         You can also use any cloud or on-premises storage to build and [run your own backend](/docs/intro/concepts/state/#logging-into-a-self-managed-backend).